mgrog/expx/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+Sign in with "username": "user@expx.fi", "password": "Br98PKe\*js76QaF@1OdX"

 ## Suggested Api Improvements

 - Include icon uris for each protocol, I've added some myself and it's fun to look at.
 - Would be nice to have some data to help scaling the charts i.e. min and max values for the apy series, or maybe something approximating a viewbox, (probably included with a special query param).
 Then you could dynamically size charts based on the data provided.
 You can calculate it on the client too but it's not ideal.

+## Things to try

+- Responsive mode
+- Changing pools with the arrows